POSIT: Promotion of Semantic Item Tail via Adversarial Learning: Experiments

 \subsection{Ablation Study}

 In this section, we conduct ablation studies on various research questions(RQ) impacting the \system.
-We study one factor at a time, conduct parameter sweeps for other factors and report the best result.
+We study one factor at a time, perform parameter sweeps for other factors, and report the best result.
 We will draw the Pareto frontier~\cite{pareto} between coverage and performance.
-A curve in the upper-right corner is better.
+A curve in the upper right corner is better.

-\revision{\textbf{RQ1: How to design a good adversarial model for \system?}}
+\textbf{RQ1: How to design a good adversarial model for \system?}

 We evaluated different adversarial model structures in Figure~\ref{fig:compare_arch} and found that combining bounded activation and normalization leads to improved performance.
 This suggests that these operators effectively filter out outliers.
-Observe the large differences between the 2-layer models with or without such operators in Figure~\ref{fig:compare_arch}.
-Additionally our results also showed that the number of layers, or model capacity, is a crucial factor for the best performance.
-Specifically, a 2-layer MLP provides the best results.
-Furthermore, we found that a small model with only 10 hidden units performs well, as seen in Figure~\ref{fig:compare_capacity}.
-The small size of the adversary, approximately $1\textrm{e-}3$ the size of the recommender, results in low computational overhead for \system.
+Observe the large differences in coverage between the 2-layer models with or without such operators in Figure~\ref{fig:compare_arch}.
+It is worth noting that the seemingly small variation on NDCG has a big impact on semantic tails, due to their minor presence.
+It also showed that the number of layers, or model capacity, is a crucial factor for the best performance.
+Specifically, a two-layer MLP provides the best results.
+We also find that a small model (with 10 hidden units) provides good performance in Figure~\ref{fig:compare_capacity}.
+As the size of adversary is around $1\textrm{e-}3$ of the size of the recommender, the time overhead of the adversary is small.